Been considering the Knog Oi as your next bike bell purchase?

 You probably don’t know, but Knog created about 200 different prototypes and tested several combinations of pitch tones to achieve a good balance of sounds and sufficient longevity of volume.

-The Knog Oi comes with 2 sizes, so it’ll suit your bike regardless of your handlebar size.
+The Knog Oi comes in 2 sizes, so it’ll suit your bike regardless of your handlebar size.

 But you’ll need to make sure you get the right version.